capillariesio/capillaries/deploy/tf/amazon_keyspaces/README.md

+2025: this configuration is not maintained.
+Use it as a reference to create your own working config.

 This is a sample Terraform AWS deployment for Capillaries.

 WARNING: please keep in mind that without setting read/write capacity units, Amazon Keyspaces may be extremely slow, and with those capacity units specified - extremely expensive; exercise extreme caution when setting them.